How many courses does CLF Post 16 offer?

 Do I have to attend every day?

 It is compulsory to attend every session that is on your timetable as a directed session.
-This is subject sessions, Academic mentor session, careers, and guidance sessions.
-This is to the 18 sessions per week.
-The rest of the time can be independent study at home or at either centre.
+These are subject sessions, Academic mentor sessions, careers and guidance sessions.
+The rest of the time can be independent study at home or on site.

 What extra-curricular opportunities are available?